abdnh/anki-transcribe-own-voice/README.md

 When you click on the Record Own Voice action in the review screen, the add-on will take your recording, transcribe it using the Speech Recognition add-on and show the text to you in a small window.

+You can configure the ASR service used and language from the config.

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for a list of changes.